The Northern Lights or aurora borealis that light up the sky in the northern hemisphere is one of the most spectacular natural phenomena in the world.

 It’s a long way to the Arctic Circle - among the best places to catch glimpse of the Northern Lights - but one of the easiest and more enjoyable ways to get there is on a cruise.

-On Saga Cruises’ Northern Lights Adventure, passengers embark at Southampton for a 15-night cruise.
-En route, you’ll sail pass magnificent mountains and sparkling fjords and stop at some fascinating destinations.
+On a Scandinavian cruise you’ll sail past magnificent mountains and sparkling fjords and stop at some fascinating destinations.

 Bergen, a colourful city on the west coast of Norway, is home to Bryggen, a medieval waterside settlement that is now a UNESCO World Heritage Site.

 The cruise ship also docks at Åndalsnes, a small town and the gateway to the rugged wilderness of Romsdalsfjord.
 From here it’s a short trip to the impressive Trollveggen, or Troll Wall, which at 6,000 feet is Europe’s highest vertical cliff face.

 Then it’s on to Tromsø, lying 200 miles inside the Arctic Circle and the base for 19th-century Arctic expedition explorers.